Welcome to the website for information on the GB7DD DMR Repeater in Dundee and other DMR Repeaters in Scotland

 This website also provides information on some of the other Scottish DMR Repeaters who are linked into the Brandmeister Scottish Reflector 4405.
-Those repeaters are GB7DD in Dundee, GB7DE and GB7EE in Edinburgh, GB7GG in Glasgow, GB7JD in Jedburgh and GB7TT in Troon.
+Those repeaters are GB7DD in Dundee, GB7DE and GB7EE in Edinburgh, GB7BB in Banff, GB7BI in the Black Isle and GB7SQ in Dalkeith.

 GB7DD was first licensed by Ofcom on 4th March 2014 as a UHF Motorola MotoTRBO DMR Digital Voice Repeater and is owned solely by Martin Higgins MM0DUN.

 Everyone is welcome to use the repeater at any time as long as they are a licensed radio amateur!

 Coverage is unfortunately pretty limited due to GB7DD being located on the outskirts of Broughty Ferry on the A92 to the east of Dundee where the ground rises to the North and West.
 All efforts have been made to make this location as viable as possible by adding in a pre-amplifier to the receive circuit, no rent is paid for the site or for the internet and electricity consumption as this is all provided by the Keeper Martin MM0DUN.